lpsinger/userguide/capabilities.rst

 Engineering Run 14 (ER14) is scheduled to start on 2019-03-04.
 The transition into Observing Run 3 (O3) is planned for 2019-04-01.

-During O3, we expect that all three detectors will observe continuously and without significant interruptions for one year.
+During O3, we expect that three facilities (:term:`LHO`, :term:`LLO`, and Virgo) will observe continuously and without significant interruptions for one year.
 It is possible that the Japanese KAGRA detector may come online and become part of the joint gravitational-wave analysis at some point during O3.
 The near-term observing schedule is shown below, reproduced from [#WorkingPlanTowardsO3]_.

 .. image:: _static/G1801056-v4.png
    :alt: Current observing schedule